2016 NAEd/SPENCER POSTDOCTORAL FELLOWS

 The project begins with three case studies, which examine student protest and legal change before and after the landmark 1969 Tinker v.
 Des Moines case, in which the United States Supreme Court ruled that First Amendment free speech protections extended to young people in public schools.
 The first case study covers two key precedents to the Tinker case that emerged from voter registration efforts in Mississippi in which the Fifth Circuit established order as the principle governing students’ rights at school.
 The second study explores the tensions between African American and Chicano Movement challenges to discrimination at school in Denver that undergirded the 1973 Keyes v.
 Denver case.
 The third case study examines the 1975 Goss v.
 Lopez case, in which student protest in Columbus, Ohio, led to the establishment of students’ due process rights.
 The final two chapters examine the political, cultural, and legal effects and meanings of these rulings in the late 1960s and 1970s, and they identify how and why order and disorder became central concepts to the protection of students’ rights during this era.
 These chapters also explore how educators, academics, and child advocacy organizations sought to challenge the disproportionate suspensions and expulsions of children of color as they worked to make American education more equitable.

-Blaine E. Smith is an Assistant Professor of Language and Literacy Learning in Multilingual Settings in the Department of Teaching and Learning at the University of Miami.
+Blaine E. Smith is an Assistant Professor of New Literacies and Bi/Multilingual Immigrant Learners in the Department of Teaching, Learning, and Sociocultural Studies at the University of Arizona.
 Her research primarily centers on the digital literacy practices of culturally and linguistically diverse adolescents, with special attention to their multimodal composing processes, products, and perspectives.
 A main goal of Dr. Smith’s work is to develop scaffolded instructional strategies to support the integration of digital literacies in the classroom.
 Her research also focuses on developing innovative multimodal methods for capturing, analyzing, and representing youth’s complex digital literacies.
 She is a recipient of the Literacy Research Association’s Outstanding Student Research Award and the Emerging Scholars Fellowship by the Reading Hall of Fame.
 Her 2014 dissertation was a finalist for the International Literacy Association’s Outstanding Dissertation of the Year Award.
 Her work has appeared in Computers & Education, Bilingual Research Journal, Elementary School Journal, Journal of Adolescent & Adult Literacy, and Learning, Media, and Technology, among others.
 Dr. Smith received her Ph.D. in Language, Literacy, and Culture from Peabody College at Vanderbilt University.

 Multimodal Composing-to-Learn: Understanding how Adolescents Analyze Literature through Multiple Modes in Digital Environments